archesproject/arches/docker/Readme.md

 		Runs your Django server on an alternative port.
 Default = 8000
 	- DJANGO_NORELOAD=<True or False>
 		Runs Django with options --noreload --nothreading.
 Useful for some debugging methods.
+	- DJANGO_SECRET_KEY=<50 character string>
+		Used by Django for security.
+Use this environment variable only if you run Arches without custom project (i.e. the `ARCHES_PROJECT` environment variable is not set).
 	- TZ=<Time Zone>
 		Useful for logging the correct time.
 US Eastern = EST